 USA Today has not corrected the factual errors in its own fact check.

 The Patriot Post is often the target of unfounded social media “fact-checks” and “missing context” claims.
 In every case, we are deemed “guilty until proven innocent,” and it’s almost impossible to get redress from any of the social media outlets.
 There is another “missing context” claim to tell you about, but first…

 Let me tell you about how the so-called “fact-checkers” have been checking on the Biden/Harris regime.
-You may have heard that the mass media and Big Tech First Amendment suppressors have a slight leftist bias… Fact is, beyond their political agenda, fact checking is a myth.
+You may have heard that the mass media and BIG Tech First Amendment suppressors have a slight leftist bias… Fact is, beyond their political agenda, fact checking is a myth.

 Now, for us mere mortals, this would have resulted in a costly strike, but in Biden’s case, WaPo’s head fact-checker faker, Glenn Kessler, ran interference for him, blacking out any fact check.
 (I read somewhere, “Democracy Dies in Darkness.”
 Oh yeah, that is on the WaPo’s masthead.)

 Kessler claimed the comment was a “verbal stumble, a typical Biden gaffe,” adding, “People screw up on live television.
 Biden with his stutter especially does so.”

 Fact check WaPo: Biden has already said he does not have a “stutter.”